MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### After the trial expires:

-- Trial environments expire after 30 days.
+- Trial environments expire after 30 days, but can be extended.
 - Once you purchase an AI Builder license, the usage will be limited to environments where the administrator allocates AI capacity.

 > [!NOTE]